How To Properly Use Semicolons

 Now You Know When To Use a Semicolon

 How do you feel about the often misunderstood semicolon?
-Do you have any questions on the how to properly use a semicolon?
+Do you have any questions on how to properly use a semicolon?
 Comment below!